marvinrobot42/ssd1306-i2c/README.md

 [ssd1306]: https://www.digikey.com/htmldatasheets/production/2047793/0/0/1/ssd1306.html#pf13

-This crate is a fork of James Waples's SH1106 modifed for SSD1306 use updated to use embedded-hal 1.0.
+This crate is a fork of James Waples's SH1106 crate modifed for SSD1306 use updated to use embedded-hal 1.0.

 The SSD1306 LCD contains old fashion 8 bit parallel interface, a SPI and I2C interface.
 This crate only uses the I2C interface.
 Also, note that this driver includes support for several display sizes